 If your motorcycle is your only means of transport, then you don’t really have a choice.

 But don’t feel like you need to go everywhere on a bike just because you own one.

 Sometimes, going in the car is just easier.
 It’s warm, safe, and has climate control and comfortable seats.

 And much of the time, going to work on your bike takes longer than going in your car.

 By the time you’ve unlocked the bike, got it out of the garage, got to work, and then got changed out of your bike gear, it would’ve been easier to go in the car!

 Motorcycle Riding Tips & Tricks: Conclusion

 So there we have it!
-If you’re a new rider, this post should stand you in good stead for what you’re letting yourself in for!
+For new riders, this post should stand you in good stead for what you’re letting yourself in for!

-And if you’re already an experienced rider, I hope it gives you something to think about also.
+For experienced riders, I hope it gives you something to think about also.

 What lessons have you picked up over the years?
 Let us know in the comments!